-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 119 governing lung volume reduction surgery coverage, with an effective date of March 7, 2026.
-Here's what billing teams need to know before submitting claims.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for Lung Volume Reduction Surgery (also called reduction pneumoplasty), effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table